damianStrojek/simple-tester/README.md

 # simpleTester 3.0 Release

-Simple tester inspired by the source code of @Lemm Tester.
+"Simple Tester" inspired by the source code of @Lemm Tester.

+The program is made for students who want to learn abcd questions for the exam.
+The databases in the repository are prepared for one of the main Computer Science courses that have the abcd tests at the Gdańsk University of Technology.

 Basic version has a `system("clear")` command implemented because I prefer to work on Linux.
 If you want it to work properly on Windows change it to `system("cls")`.

-## Functionality
+## Improved functions

 - The questions are randomly selected from the database - if you answered a given question correctly, it goes to the end of the queue and should not appear soon, but if you answered the question incorrectly, it will appear again soon.
 - Asnwers are also randomly selected, so you always have to read them and enter a different answer.